rene-schoene/racr-mquat/doc/presentation.md

 \(a) Initial creation, (b) HW changes

+\oppcomment{%
+- want to measure time to generate and to solve ILP <br/>%
+- (a) create a synthetic model, generate ILP, solve it <br/>%
+- (b) simulate hardware changes, generate and solve again <br/>%
+- assumption: software does not change (that frequently) }

 ## Measurements

 - Setup
 	- System Generator to generate ILP for increasing size of systems
 	- 23 different sizes of systems
 	- ILP-Solving with 40sec timeout
-	- Two new aspects
-		- technology used: Java vs. RACR
-		- ILP format: old vs. enhanced
+\vfill
-- ILP-Solving using existing Java-based ILP format
+- ILP-Solving using existing Java/EMF-based, old ILP format
 	- Timeouts: glpk 10/23, lpsolve 8/23
+\vfill
-- ILP-Solving using RACR-based enhanced ILP format
+- ILP-Solving using Scheme/RACR-based, enhanced ILP format
 	- All but one systems solved within 5sec (outlier 12sec)

 \oppcomment{%
 - Java <br/>%
-	- generated format was not accepted by glpk <br/>%
-	- syntactical changes only <br/>%
+	- same problem solved, but 40% timed out
 - RACR <br/>%
 	- chosen other format for ILP (only binary variables, no floats) <br/>%
-	- side result
+	- side result next slides
 }

-## Measurement on generation times
+## Measuring generation times

 - Not quite there yet: